 If a Class C share is held by anyone else other than Lilium (regardless of the consequence of conversion), such holder of Class C shares (a transferor) must notify Lilium of this fact by written notice within three days after the occurrence of such event, following the failure of which Lilium is irrevocably empowered and authorized to offer and transfer the relevant Class C shares.
 The transferor, other than Lilium itself, must transfer such Class C shares to Lilium for no consideration.
-The result of the conversion of Class B shares is that a Lilium shareholder acquires one Class A share for each converted Class B share.
-During the year the conversion of 525,000 Class B shares (2021: nil) and the transfer of 525,000 Class C shares (2021: nil) to the Group were conducted.
+As of year-end no (2022: 525,000) Class C shares were issued and held in treasury.